ivboh/most_affordable_destinations_data_scientist/README.md

 # Result:
 The cities in Texas are extremely significantly more affordable for data scientists than those in other states with a ```p value = 10e-06``` .
 A 90% condidence inteval for the difference of mean salaries in and out Texas is ```($30,000 to $54,000)```.

 An A/B test of signicicance level ```alpha = 0.05``` confirms that the adjusted salary in Texas is ```$34,000``` higher than the salaries outside Texas.

 ---
 # Data source:
 ### Data source:
-indeed.com
+- indeed.com
-areavibes.com
+- areavibes.com
-glassdoor.com
+- glassdoor.com
-nerdwallet.com
+- nerdwallet.com

+---
-### Data quality
+# Data quality:
-1. The number of pooled samples in and out of Texas are good (>30)
+- The number of pooled samples in and out of Texas are good (>30)
-2. QQ plot verified that the samples in and out of Texas can be modeled by normal distribution.
+- QQ plot verified that the samples in and out of Texas can be modeled by normal distribution.
 KS tests can be applied if p-value is needed.
-3. The mean salaries was obtained in three ways:
+- The mean salaries was obtained in three ways: 1 and 3 are more consistent.
+2 has the most samples and 3 has one number for each city.
+The final statistical testing used samples from 1.
--i taking the mean of salary posted on the web page for a single job on indeed.com -ii taking the mean of metadata of salary in refined search results on indeed.com -iii taking the number from glassdoor.com
+1. taking the mean of salary posted on the web page for a single job on indeed.com
-i) and iii) are more consistent. ii) has the most samples and iii) has one number for each city.
-The final statistical testing used samples from i).
+2. taking the mean of metadata of salary in refined search results on indeed.com
+3. taking the number from glassdoor.com

-4. The cost of living index from areavibes.com is calcuated from multiple neighborhood in the cities.
+- The cost of living index from areavibes.com is calcuated from multiple neighborhood in the cities.
 The index as a single score is a robust and reliable.
 The methodology for the calculation is comparible between areavibes.com and nerdwallet.com

 ---